authelia/authelia/docs/configuration/authentication/file.md

 You can use Authelia binary or docker image to generate the hash of any password.
 The hash-password command has many tunable options, you can view them with the `authelia hash-password --help` command.
 For example if you wanted to improve the entropy you could generate a 16 byte salt and provide it with the `--salt` flag.
 Example: `authelia hash-password --salt abcdefghijklhijl`.
+For argon2id the salt must always be a valid for base64 decoding (characters a through z, A through Z, 0 through 9, and +/).

 For instance, with the docker image, just run